Venthe/gitea-helm-chart/README.md

 ### To 8.0.0

-#### Postgres Update from v11 to v14
+#### Postgres Update from v11 to v15

-This Chart version updates the Postgres chart dependency and subsequently Postgres from v11 to v14.
+This Chart version updates the Postgres chart dependency and subsequently Postgres from v11 to v15.
-Don't miss any application related [breaking changes of Postgres 14](https://www.postgresql.org/docs/14/release-14.html#id.
+Please read the [Postgres Release Notes](https://www.postgresql.org/docs/release/) for version-specific changes.
 With respect to `values.yml`, parameters `username`, `database` and `postgresPassword` have been regrouped under `auth` and slightly renamed.
 Please adjust your `values.yml` accordingly.

 #### Gitea 1.18.1